zachpino/digidev-f19/week15/project-update.md

 This new approach is **highly recommended**, and will save you all a lot of time in the end, even if it means tweaking some already completed work.

+Note, though, that for this code to work well, all data passed to the LED animation functions need to be between 0 and 1.
+Percentage, ranks, sequence position, quantized bins are all great.
+Take a look at lines 206-237 in the sample code below to see how to transform your data into the appropriate shape.

 -----

 ##### Module Installations